Gozala/workspace/pages/PLN LabWeek 2022 takaways.md

 	- I think it would be a good idea to collaborate with [[@thibmeu]] on this so we can have something where DHT would not be a bottleneck.
 - [[@achingbrain]] fixed bunch of [[DHT]] related problems in js-ipfs and we may be able to use leverage it soon.
 	- It does look like however that [[DHT]] and serverless architecture are fundamentally incompatible, so we'd still need long running process around.
+- I had a chance to catchup with